-TB Skin Testing (Mantoux Method) is available for $30 per test, which includes interpretation of the test within 72 hours and documentation of the results.
+TB Skin Testing (Mantoux Method) is available.
+It includes interpretation of the test within 72 hours and documentation of the results.

 Lately, tuberculosis (TB) has made a comeback.
 Last year there were more than 4,500 new cases of TB disease in New York State, and there are new strains of TB that are hard to treat.
 Below are the answers to some common questions about this condition.

 TB is caused by bacteria that usually infect the lungs, but it can affect other parts of the body, too such as the brain, the kidneys, or the spine.

 There is a simple skin test.
 A positive test means that person MAY HAVE been infected with TB.
 More tests are needed to see if a person has TB disease.

 What is the difference between TB infection and TB disease?

 People with TB infection test positive on their skin test for TB but they are not sick, and they cannot spread the disease to anyone else.
 Only people sick with TB disease can spread it to others.

 Anyone at any age can get TB, but some people are at a higher risk.
 These include:

 All people at risk for TB should be tested.
 The test is available through doctors and local health departments.